 Ethanol Based

 It is available in several RV shops and hardware stores.
-This solution is extremely flammable; hence, you should be cautious when using it.
+This solution is highly flammable; hence, you should be cautious when using it.

-This alcohol-based antifreeze can damage particular plumbing systems, so you should use it with Quest or Pex plumbing lines.
+This alcohol-based antifreeze can damage particular plumbing systems, so use it with Quest or Pex plumbing lines.

-Also, the ethanol-based RV antifreeze produces foul smells, and it alters the taste of the water.
-Moreover, it dries out the rubber seals in the faucets and toilets quickly since it is alcohol-based.
+Also, the ethanol-based RV antifreeze produces foul smells, altering the water’s taste.
+Moreover, since it is alcohol-based, it quickly dries out the rubber seals in the faucets and toilets.

 -